 The annexation process presents issues and advantages for the county, city, and property owners.
 While annexation may benefit current property owners by providing more centralized services and voting rights, for a potential home buyer, the transfer of a home's jurisdiction from county to city may result in unresolved fines, fees, and utility charges with the county as well as future special assessments for new services from the city.
 Annexations may not be complicated, but they are certainly tedious.
 It's easy to miss information from a utility provider if you aren't paying close attention to which jurisdictions a property occupies.

-1. Confirm if the home your clients fall in love with is an annexed property.
+- Confirm if the home you or your clients fall in love with is an annexed property.
 Many counties provide this information online.
 For instance, Broward County offers an interactive annexation history map on their county website.
 Simply search the address in question.
 If the property address falls within a color-coded area, it has been annexed by the city.

 In theory, annexation should streamline and centralize the services provided to property owners, but in some cases, duplication of water and wastewater services occur.
 City and county lines can run alongside one another.
 As a result, different services may be maintained and billed by two different municipalities where additional fees could apply to the annexed property.

 If you are a title agent, be sure to add annexation research to your real estate due diligence checklist.

 If you are worried about missing any of these important details that could lead to significant fees and fines for you or your client, seek out the help of a reputable lien search company that regularly performs these searches.